- Mindfulness-based stress reduction (MBSR)

 Other studies show that Tibetan Sound Meditation, which uses sound to promote healing, improves short-term memory, cognitive function and mental health in breast cancer patients with chemotherapy-induced cognitive impairment (19).
 Guided meditation during core-needle breast biopsy significantly lowered pain, without compromising radiologist-patient communications, and reduced post-procedure anxiety and fatigue (47).
 In head and neck cancer patients undergoing radiation therapy, both coached meditation or utilization of a more cost-effective meditation CD were equally effective in reducing distress (48).
 Mindfulness practice during chemotherapy in colorectal cancer patients reduced cortisol blunting typically seen in these patients (49).

 Meditation has also shown utility in pediatric populations.
 Guided mantram meditation relieved acute pain in children with neuroblastoma undergoing anti-GD2 monoclonal antibody therapy (22), and a review of mind-body therapy studies including MBSR in pediatric oncology revealed greater self-confidence and optimism in coping with illness (23).
+In another systematic review, mindfulness-based interventions were also found to confer psychological benefits in patients with advanced cancer (55).
+But many of these studies are limited by the study design (56) (57) (58), and future methodologically-strong trials can help validate the use of mindfulness practices (60).

 Meditation is a safe practice and can be learned in classes offered in the community or at hospitals.
 Cancer centers across the country now offer meditation programs that are typically led by experienced teachers.
 It is important to note that regular, ongoing meditation practice is essential for sustained benefits.
 The Society of Integrative Oncology (SIO) recommends meditation as part of a multidisciplinary approach to reduce stress, depression, fatigue, mood disturbance and to improve quality of life of cancer patients (24) (50).
 In addition, the American Heart Association recently added meditation to intervention guidelines to reduce heart disease risk (51).